NRA Tax Return Information

 - tax forms you have received,according to the information provided below in Explanation of Tax Return Forms.

-Assistance with the Missouri State tax return will also be provided at the MU NRA VITA site.
+Assistance with the Missouri State tax return will also be provided at the UM NRA VITA site.

 Explanation of Tax Return Forms

-W-2 forms are employer-specific, so if you had a job anywhere during the tax year other than the University of Missouri you will have a Form W-2 from that employer you will also need to be able to file your tax return.
+W-2 forms are employer-specific, so if you had a job anywhere during the tax year other than the University of Missouri, you should have a W-2 from that employer.
+All W-2s are required to correctly file your return.

 If you do not have a W-2 from the University of Missouri, there could be several reasons.